sde-coursepack/sde-coursepack.github.io/modules/java/_posts/2000-03-02-How-Java-Works.md

 at runtime, and boosts optimization and efficiency.

 [^1]: Note for Windows users, I strongly recommend using Powershell rather than command-prompt, as Powershell uses pretty much the same commands as Mac and Linux, and helps standardize everything.
-Powershell comes installed with Windows 8 and
+Powershell comes installed with Windows 8 and later.

 [^2]: A note that while Python is often referred to as an interpreted language, the truth is a little murkier.
 Python does, actually, "compile" code, though there is actually a compilation process in Python to translate instructions into bytecode